 Prior to the panel being selected and the hearing being scheduled, both the complainant and respondent will receive the list of potential hearing panel and appeal panel members and will have one University business day to request removal of any member who they believe could not be objective toward them based on previous interactions.
+In extenuating circumstances, a hearing or appeal panel member not listed in the original list may need to serve, and parties will have one University business day to request removal of that person if they believe the potential panel member could not be objected toward them based on previous interactions.
 A request for removal must state with specificity the grounds for removal.
-The Vice President & Dean of Students (or designee) shall review the merits of a request for removal, including discussing with the challenged panel member(s) whether the member(s) could serve objectively.
-The Vice President & Dean of Students (or designee) shall make the final decision regarding removal.
+The Vice President for Student Development (or designee) shall review the merits of a request for removal, including discussing with the challenged panel member(s) whether the member(s) could serve objectively.
+The Vice President for Student Development (or designee) shall make the final decision regarding removal.